-In 2004, the Corporation implemented a restricted share unit plan.
-Under the terms of the RSU Plan, the Corporation may grant restricted share units to such permanent employees of the Corporation, its subsidiaries or designated affiliates who have been designated by the Corporation for participation in the RSU Plan and who have agreed to participate in the RSU Plan ("Participants"), in such number, on such terms and at such times as the Corporation may, in its sole discretion determine.
+In 2004, the Corporation implemented a Restricted Share Unit Plan ("RSU Plan").
+Under the terms of the RSU Plan, the Corporation may grant RSUs to such permanent employees of the Corporation, its subsidiaries or designated affiliates who have been designated by the Corporation for participation in the RSU Plan and who have agreed to participate in the RSU Plan ("Participants"), in such number, on such terms and at such times as the Corporation may, in its sole discretion determine.
+Certain participants are eligible to receive additional RSUs as, and when, and at a consistent rate as dividends that are declared on the Corporation's Common Shares, determined by taking the value of the dividend divided by the last board lot sale price per share on the TSX on the particular day.
 The Compensation Committee administers the RSU Plan in compliance with applicable laws and the rules of the TSX, and subject to approval of the Board of Directors for certain matters.

-The Compensation Committee determined, subject to the approval of the Board of Directors, the number of RSUs to be granted, and to which Participants, under the RSU Plan.
+The Compensation Committee determines, subject to the approval of the Board of Directors, the number of RSUs to be granted, and to which Participants, under the RSU Plan.
 RSUs granted to a Participant are credited to the Participant's RSU account.
 The vesting schedule for RSUs is determined by the Compensation Committee, subject to the approval of the Board of Directors, at the time of grant and is set out in the agreement between the Corporation and the Participant under which the RSU is granted (the "Grant Agreement").
 Each RSU granted gives the Participant the right to receive, with respect to each such RSU that vests in accordance with the terms of the grant, one Common Share, at the time, in the manner and subject to the restrictions set out in the RSU Plan and the Grant Agreement.
-Subject to certain terms and conditions of the RSU Plan and the Grant Agreement, 30 business days following the vesting of RSUs, the Corporation shall issue Common Shares to the Participant in respect of such vested RSUs.
+Subject to certain terms and conditions of the RSU Plan and the Grant Agreement, 30 business days following the vesting of RSUs, the Corporation shall issue from treasury Common Shares to the Participant in respect of such vested